-The authors have experience operating several spacecraft in multiple organizations ranging from very large, well-funded programs like ISS and Space Shuttle, to university space programs working with minimal resources and staff.
-Some common themes persist across these programs and organizations and are likely common to spacecraft operations.
+The authors have experience operating several spacecraft in multiple organizations ranging from very large, well-funded programs like the International Space Station (ISS) and Space Shuttle, to university space programs working with minimal resources and staff.
+Some common themes persist across these programs and organizations and are likely common to spacecraft operations in general.